 No one really knows when casinos will reopen, but here are their best bets https://t.co/bH4YcZ1Ejg— The Press-Enterprise (@pressenterprise) April 9, 2020

-The legislature, which had recessed because of the pandemic, returned this week to work on passing a budget.
-It must do so by June 15.
+The legislature, which had recessed because of the pandemic, returned recently to work on passing a budget.
 Gov. Gavin Newsom has to sign it before July.

 The original California stay at home order in the state has had an effect on the state's tribes getting enough signatures to have a sports betting measure placed on the November ballot.
 The tribe needs about a million valid signatures to get the question on the ballot and the signatures need to be verified by the state.
 With California residents banned from public contact, getting the required signatures for sports betting and other ballot initiatives could be difficult, according to the San Francisco Chronicle.
 Not getting the measure on the ballot actually could lead to a better bill.
 The current measure does not allow for mobile sports betting.

 Newsom said at a news conference on May 18 that pro sports and sporting events in the state could return in the first week of June without fans.

 CASINOS: TheScore Bet will begin offering mobile sports betting in the state later in August after announcing Aug.
 5 that it has received approval from the state Division of Gaming.
 It will be the 10th online betting site live in the state when it launches.
 TheScore Bet gained market access with a deal through a subsidiary of U.S. gaming operator Jacobs Entertainment Inc. in January.